-While most of the options above may be exciting, always remember, not all options will work well for your cause.
+While most of the options above may be exciting, always remember that not all options will work well for your cause.

-To determine the best strategies for your organization, you’ll need to conduct a fundraising feasibility study like we explained before.
+To determine the best strategies for your organization, you’ll need to conduct a fundraising feasibility study as we explained before.

 While that could take some time, let’s take a look at some of the most effective fundraising campaigns for major nonprofit sectors to give you a headstart.